MK2112/any_to_any.py/README.md

    - You can merge and concatenate files, if multiple are present.
 - **Multi Directory/File Processing**: Process multiple files from different directories or multiple directories in full
    - You can convert,
-   - You can merge or concatenate per input directory, not across them, not with single files.
-Yet.
+   - You can merge or concatenate per input directory, and/or across them.

 ### Parameters